-Recently, we talked about succulent vegetables you can enjoy planting in your garden this approaching fall.
-Today, we are focusing on the flowering species that are best suited to the autumn season.
-The fall season is usually a vibrant one characterized by lots and lots of beautiful colors and an enjoyable ambiance.
-Whether you’re a seasoned gardening expert, an amateur gardener or on a more intermediate level, it’s time to bring autumn to your garden: make it dazzling and inviting with wonderful splashes of color!
+Recently, we talked about tasty and healthy vegetables you can plant in your garden this approaching fall.
+Today, we focus on the flowers best suited to the autumn season.
+The fall season is usually vibrant, characterized by lots of beautiful colors and an enjoyable ambiance.
+Whether you’re a seasoned gardening expert, an amateur gardener, or on a more intermediate level, it’s time to bring autumn to your garden: make it dazzling and inviting with beautiful splashes of color!

 Be it pink, blue, white, or of the purple variety, asters embody the brilliance of autumn.
 Planting them in your garden would give you a dizzying range of striking colors: the more variety planted, the better!
 They enjoy full sunlight and thrive in well-drained soils.
 Capable of growing up to a height of 5 inches, these North-American natives are a must-have in your garden this fall.

 Garden mums are, as their name implies, suited to outdoor gardening.
 Once planted, they gift you with rich autumn colors of orange, bronze, gold, or russet.
-Chrysanthemums are better planted in containers and positioned in strategic places in your patio.
+Chrysanthemums are better planted in containers and strategically positioned in your patio.
 Once winter arrives, take them indoors to prolong their lifespan for a few more weeks.
-Hardy mums prove to be hardy in the outdoors only if you treat them right.
+Hardy mums are hardy in the outdoors only if you treat them right.
 Plant them as soon as possible and feed them generous quantities of water.
-In winter, mulch immediately the ground starts to freeze and you would enjoy the mums’ beautiful colors even during the cold season.
+In winter, mulch immediately after the ground starts to freeze and you would enjoy the mums’ beautiful colors even during the cold season.

 Forget the erroneous claim that goldenrods are responsible for allergies, hay fever and other grievous sins against mankind.
 This “purty” flower is innocent of all such claims.
 Rather, it is a great butterfly magnet and an excellent addition to your fall garden.